awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-configures3bucketversioning.md

   Type: String

-  Allowed values: Enabled,Suspended
+  Valid values: Enabled \| Suspended

   Default: Enabled

   Description: \(Optional\) Applied to the VersioningConfiguration\.Status\.
 When set to 'Enabled', this process enables versioning for the objects in the bucket, all objects added to the bucket receive a unique version ID\.
-When set to 'Suspended', this process disables versioning for the objects in the bucket\.
+When set to `Suspended`, this process disables versioning for the objects in the bucket\.
 All objects added to the bucket receive the version ID `null`\.